 (AIII) Use L-Amb or Amb-D in induction, consolidation, and maintenance therapy, and for treatment of isolated cryptococcal antigenemia.

-(DII) We generally recommend against the use of 5-flucytosine and fluconazole in pregnancy, particularly in the first trimester; their use in the second and third trimester requires careful individualised risk-benefit assessment.
+(DII) Avoid use of 5-flucytosine and fluconazole in pregnancy, particularly in the first trimester; their use in the second and third trimester requires careful individualised risk-benefit assessment.

 (BIII) Fluconazole may be used after delivery despite its excretion into breast milk.